sara-nl/spider4advisors/examples/ada-usage.md

 ```

 With `--longlist` we see more information than with the default `--list`.
 What we see is that this file is currently
-stored on tape and is in the _nearline_ status.
+stored and is in the _nearline_ status.
 This means that the file is directly available for reading, just that a disk
 needs to be spinned up, which will only take a few seconds.

 The script we are about to run actually _stages_ the file for us, meaning that it is taken to the _online_ state, which means it is
 immediately available for reading.
 After the file is downloaded to local storage it is also _unstaged_, putting it back in the nearline (disk)
 or offline (tape) state.
-This usually happens after a while, but in this example the script explicitly does it to show the user it can be done by hand.
+Unstaging happens automatically after some time, but in this example the script explicitly does it to show the user it can be done by hand.

-Let us inspect the script that submits the job
+Let us inspect the script that submits the job:

 ```sh
 cat job-submit-variant-calling-ada.sh